-The Company will determine which options (e.g., additional racks, changes to memory capacity, changes to the interconnect) to exercise at the Go/No-Go decision point.
+The Company will determine which options (e.g., additional racks, changes to memory capacity, changes to the interconnect) to exercise at the Technology Decision Point.
 The Offeror should describe which options remain viable after deployment (e.g., adding racks of CPU-only nodes, AI accelerator nodes, interesting architectures) and for how long after deployment.